farzamrst/my-container/README.md

 Hello.
-This container is for MikroTik CCR series.
-It includes Ubuntu Linux with the minimum required items.
+This container is for MikroTik CHR series.
+It includes Ubuntu Linux Server with the minimum required items.
 But after running, be sure to run the update commands.